22 Fun Indoor Activities for When It’s Raining in San Diego

 15. Check Out Local Breweries

 Sample a few brews and small plates or appetizers, and you might find that you’re too relaxed to worry about the bad weather.
-Quite a few breweries are family-friendly, too, and feature ping pong or other games.
+Quite a few breweries are family-friendly, too, and feature ping pong or other games to play while sipping craft beer at your favorite tasting room.

 16. USS Midway Museum